 It turns out that all of the planets, Earth included, did have rings at one time.
 The thing is, these rings were unstable and the material was either lost to space or collected into the satellites of these planets.
 The difference between the terrestrial and giant planets is the giant planets have the gravity to capture and hold onto a large satellite system, and these satellite systems are the source of the ring material.

 It’s thought that Mars’ inner moon Phobos might break up and form a ring around Mars, some 50 million years from now.
 That’s because this moon is below the synchronous orbit radius – the distance at which the moon orbits Mars in the same time period that Mars rotates upon its axis.
 Because Phobos’ orbit is unstable, this moon is slowly but surely plunging toward its day of reckoning.

-Bottom line: Let the moon on August 29, 2017 guide you to the planet Saturn, and if you have a telescope, use it to get an eyeful of Saturn’s marvelous rings.
+Bottom line: Let the moon from August 18 to 20, 2018, guide you to the star Antares and the planet Saturn, and if you have a telescope, use it to get an eyeful of Saturn’s marvelous rings.